knome/kmforth/README.md

 Functions and macros can be defined in any order.

-If your macros recurse or expand infinitely, don't.
+If your macros expand recursively infinitely, don't.

 There's a datastack.
 Functions pop and push to it.

 There's a callstack.
 Return addresses and locals get shunted on and off it.

-The stack value is a union of anything that fits in a 64 bit slot.
+The stack value is a union of anything that fits in eight bytes.

 There is no type checking.